Having lived in Europe for 4,5 years, we finally decided to visit its heart – the capital city of Brussels.

 And how about the culinary attractions?

-Everybody knows that Belgian waffles are a must try when visiting Brussels, and while whipped cream, fruit and nutella toppings are offered everywhere, some places try to lure you with crazy combinations, like goat cheese and cuccini toppings.
+Everybody knows that Belgian waffles are a must try when visiting Brussels, and while whipped cream, fruit and Nutella toppings are offered everywhere, some places try to lure you with crazy combinations, like goat cheese and zucchini toppings.